-RTS S trategic Framework The west of Scotland will be a well-connected, attractive and low carbon place with active, liveable communities and accessible, vibrant centres facilitated by a high quality, sustainable and resilient transport system shaped by the needs of all.
-VISION & PRIORITES A healthier environment, supported by a transport system that helps our region become a low carbon place with healthier natural and built environments for the benefit of all.
-Inclus growt transp suppo econo and g oppor th, underpinned bort system orts region development, with be tunities and fames for all. by a supported supported that system that to have benefit wellbeing fulfilling living TARGETS T1: By 2030, car kilometres in the region will be reduced by at least 20%.
+R' TS Strategic I Framework The west of Scotland will be an attractive, resilient and well-connected place with active, liveable communities and accessible, vibrant centres facilitated by high quality, sustainable and low carbon transport shaped by the needs of all.
+Vision & Priorites A healthier environment, supported by a transport system that helps our region become a low carbon place with healthier natural and built environments for the benefit of all.
+Inclusive economic growth, underpinned by a transport system that supports regional economic development and growth, with better opportunities and fairer outcomes for all.
+Improved quality of life , supported by a transport system that helps everyone to have better health and wellbeing and lead active, fulfilling lives.
+Targets T1: By 2030, car kilometres in the region will be reduced by at least 20%.
 T2: By 2030, transport emissions will be reduced by at least 56% from the 1990 national baseline.
 T3.
-By 2030, at least 45% of all journeys will be made by means other than private car as the main mode OBJECTIVES OBJ1: To OBJ2: improve reduce cal accessibility, affordability, availability and safety of the transport system, ensuring everyone can get to town centres, jobs, education, healthcare and other everyday needs rbon and mful in OBJ3: To enable everyone to walk, cycle or wheel and for these to be the most popular choices for short, everyday journeys OBJ4: To make public transport a desirable and convenient travel choice for everyone OBJ5: To improve regional and inter-regional connections to key economic centres and strategic transport hubs for passengers and freight POLICY THEMES Accessing and using Transport Reducing the need to travel and managing demand for car travel Enabling walking, wheeling and cycling Enhancing quality and integration of public transport Improving road safety Decarbonising vehicles and improvinging vehicles and improving resilience and adaption for the proving resilience and adaption for the environment connecting Places pting to climate Monitoring and Evaluation Annual Progress and Monitor Evaluation of RTS Priorities an • • nitoring indicators i
+By 2030, at least 45% of all journeys will be made by means other than private car as the main mode Objectives OBJ1: To improve accessibility, affordability, availability and safety of the transport system, ensuring everyone can get to town centres, jobs, education, healthcare and other everyday needs OBJ2: To reduce carbon emissions and other harmfu pollutants from transport in the region ther harmful to walk, cycle or wheel and for these to be the most cor transport nake public a desirable and nt travel choice one OBJ5: To improve regional and inter-regional connections to key economic centres and strategic transport hubs for passengers and freight Policy Themes Accessing and using Transport Reducing the need to travel and managing demand for car travel Enabling walking, wheeling and cycling Enhancing quality and integration of public transport Improving road safety Decarbonising vehicles and improving air quality Moving goods more sustainably Increasing resilience and adapting to climate change Protecting and enhancing the built &amp; natural environment Connecting Places ng to climate change Monitoring and Evaluation

-6.1 The RTS Priorities
+6.1.
+The RTS Priorities